Full-field in vivo experimental study of the strains of a breathing human abdominal wall with intra-abdominal pressure variation: Materials and Methods

 \subsection{\textit{In vivo} experiments and Digital Image Correlation}

-Twelve subjects, eight male and four female were tested during Peritoneal Dialysis fluid exchange (PD); CAPD-continuous ambulatory peritoneal dialysis - 4 exchanges of PD solution per day or APD -A utomatic peritoneal dialysis - nightly PD performed by cycler with or without fluid left for the day.
+Twelve subjects, eight male and four female were tested during Peritoneal Dialysis fluid exchange (PD), Figure (\ref{fig_PD}); CAPD-continuous ambulatory peritoneal dialysis - 4 exchanges of PD solution per day or APD -A utomatic peritoneal dialysis - nightly PD performed by cycler with or without fluid left for the day.
 Their characteristics are included in Table \ref{Table_patient}.
+Although the patients did not receive any professional physiotherapy/rehabilitation exercises prior to the study, they were informed and encouraged to maintain physical activity and exercise.
+One can assume that their physical activity was appropriate to their age and gender agreed upon by average resident of Poland/Europe.
 The subjects suffer from end-stage kidney disease and regularly undergo PD.
 Thus, the experiments were performed during the dialysis procedure (see \cite{in_vivo_abdomen}).
 A Digital Image Correlation (DIC) system was applied in the study to register the motion of their abdominal walls.
 DIC is an optically-based technique used to measure the evolving full-field 2D or 3D coordinates on the surface of a test piece throughout a mechanical test \citep {DICpractice}.
 The measured data can be used to calculate, e.g., displacements, strains and other quantities based on changes in the registered geometry of the objects undergoing movement.
 The system can map the motion and deformation of the tested piece by taking series of images that can replicate the motion of the speckle pattern applied to the specimen.
 It can also be used to reconstruct the abdominal wall geometry.
 A four-camera DIC system Dantec Q-400 was used.
 This included 4 digital VCXU-23M cameras with a 2.3 Mpx matrix (resolution: 1920 x 1200 px) and VS-1620HV lenses(16 mm f/2.0–16) (Figure \ref{fig_stand}).
 The stand was situated above the area of interest (front abdominal wall) in a way that enables the correlation of images of the whole abdominal wall (Figure \ref{fig_test}).
 A random speckle pattern was printed on a 3D printer with the use of a flexible filament in the form of a stamp.
 The pattern was applied to the abdomen of each subject using approved skin colouring paint (Figure \ref{fig_test}).
 A chequerboard calibration plate (35mm, 9x9 Marked White Plastic) was used to capture the relative positions of the four cameras mounted on two tripods and thus calibrate the system before the measurement.